hung3a8/adventree/README.md

   - `display tree` or `d tree`: Display tree information.
 - **Jump (j)**: Use a portal to jump to a different level.
 - **Quit Action (q)**: End the current action.

+## Dependencies
+- **pretty-tree**: Used for rendering the binary trees in a visually appealing format.
+This is important as our tree is relatively large and complex when fully explored and printed.

 Enjoy exploring the Binary Tree World and uncovering its secrets!